Experimental mitigation of large-amplitude transverse gusts via closed-loop pitch control: Abstract

 \section{Abstract}

 Air vehicles of all scales are susceptible to large-amplitude gusts that may lead to vehicle damage and instability.
 Therefore, effective physics-based control strategies and an understanding of the dominant unsteady flow physics underpinning gust encounters are desired to improve safety and reliability of flight in these conditions.
-To this end, this study develops and experimentally demonstrates a lift regulation strategy for wings encountering large-amplitude transverse gusts without \textit{a priori} knowledge of gust strength or onset time.
-This strategy, based on proportional output-feedback control, is found to successfully generalize to gusts of different strengths and directions, as well as pre- and post-stall angles of attack.
-The control strategy was designed using the classical unsteady aerodynamic theory of Wagner and K\"ussner.
-Linear system theory is applied to Wagner's aerodynamic model to reveal the effect of several control choices on the stability and robustness of the system along with the flow physics responsible.
-Real-time output feedback control experiments are carried out in a water tow tank facility equipped with a transverse gust generator.
-Time-resolved force and flowfield measurements are used to discover the salient flow physics during these encounters and illustrate how closed-loop actuation mitigates their lift transients.
+To this end, this paper develops and experimentally demonstrates a proportional output-feedback lift regulation strategy based on the classical unsteady aerodynamic theories of Wagner and K\"ussner for wings encountering large-amplitude transverse gusts without a \textit{a priori} knowledge of gust strength or onset time.
+The tested vertical gust velocities ranged between 25 the freestream speed.
+This strategy is found to successfully generalize to gusts of different strengths and directions, as well as wings at pre- and post-stall angles of attack.
+In addition, this paper applies dynamical systems analysis to Wagner’s aerodynamic model to reveal the effect of the pitch-axis location, pitch input, and closed-loop feedback gains on the stability and robustness of the system along with the flow physics responsible.
+The real-time output feedback control strategy is experimentally tested in a water tow tank facility equipped with a transverse gust generator.
+Time-resolved force and flow-field measurements are used to discover the salient flow physics during these encounters and illustrate how closed-loop actuation mitigates their lift transients.